-It's easy to make oat flour if you've stumped by this.
-Just pulse them in your blender or food processor until they resemble flour!
+It’s easy to make oat flour easily – Just pulse your favorite oats in your blender or food processor until they resemble flour!

 Ingredients You Need